Kim Kardashian Shows Off Insane Curves In Skintight Dress On Instagram

 The KUWTK star teamed her head-turning outfit with a pair of black velvet boots by Yeezy and opted for zero jewelry in an attempt to let her gown fully shine.

-As Kim noted in the photo caption – in which she made sure to give a shout-out to the French designer – the new snaps were not exactly new, but were in fact throwback photos from one of her previous public appearances in New York City.
+As Kim noted in the photo caption – in which she made sure to give a shout-out to the French designer – the new snaps were not exactly new but were, in fact, throwback photos from one of her previous public appearances in New York City.
 According to The Daily Mail, the KUWTK star wore the snakeskin Mugler dress at The Tonight Show Starring Jimmy Fallon on February 7.

 Even though Kim’s social media fans may have seen the outfit before, since a similar photo was shared on Instagram at the beginning of February by celebrity hairstylist and Kim’s frequent collaborator Chris Appleton, her 129 million Instagram followers gave quite a lot of attention to the recent snapshots.
 The photos garnered more than 750,000 likes within an hour of having been posted and exceeded 865,000 likes after another 60 minutes.
 In addition, close to 4,670 people commented on the post, piling on the praises for Kim’s dress and makeup.